Wednesday, 7 September 2022

-If you are unsure about the debtor’s assets or income, your solicitor can issue an Enforcement Hearing Subpoena against the debtor requiring them to attend at court to be examined about their financial position.
+If you are unsure about the debtor’s assets or income, your solicitor can issue an Enforcement Hearing Subpoena against the debtor requiring them to attend at the Court to be examined about their financial position.

-You can obtain a Debt Redirection Order directing the debtor’s employer or bank to attach the debtor’s wages or other funds due to him.
+You can obtain a Debt Redirection Order directing the debtor’s employer or bank to attach the debtor’s wages or other funds due to them.

 You can apply to the Registrar for a Seizure and Sale Order ordering a Sheriff to take and sell the debtor’s goods to satisfy the judgment debt unless the amount stated in the order is paid.

-You can commence bankruptcy proceedings against the debtor by requesting your solicitor to serve a Bankruptcy Notice on him.
+You can commence bankruptcy proceedings against the debtor by requesting your solicitor to serve a Bankruptcy Notice on them.

 Where the debtor is a company